iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Real-world Vibratory Feeder Data

-   Figure 23 shows the autoencoder loss of a vibratory screen, based on 4,400 measurements (8192 samples) collected from a triaxial MEMS sensor between February and August 2024.
+   Figure 23 shows the autoencoder loss of a vibratory screen, based on 4,400 measurements (3x8192 samples/meas) collected from a triax MEMS sensor between February and August 2024.

    The historical data reveals the progression of a bearing fault over time: